tonyhb/tectonic/docs/markdown/api-source-definitions.md

     //  })
     //
     // For more information on creating queries see API-DECORATOR.md
+    //
+    // If defined this can be:
+    //
+    // - An array of strings
+    // - An object where keys represent names and values represent defaults
+    //
+    // See below for examples.
     params: ['id'],

     // 'optionalParams' specifies optional params for a source.
 These do not
     // need to be specified in a query to use this source.
+    //
+    // If defined this can be:
+    //
+    // - An array of strings
+    // - An object where keys represent names and values represent defaults
     optionalParams: ['foo'],

     // 'returns' specifies what data this source definition returns.
 Some API